Can the COVID Vaccine Cause Your Facial Fillers to Swell? Plastic Surgeon Dr. Samaha Weighs In

 Have more questions about the vaccine and fillers?

 If you are considering getting the COVID-19 vaccine and remain concerned for any reason, be sure to discuss this decision with your primary physician.
 And if you are interested in dermal fillers but concerned about their safety, I would be happy to discuss them with you further.
 As a board certified plastic surgeon, I have over 20 years of experience with dermal filler injections in the Boston area.
-Contact my office online or call (617) 786-7600 to schedule an appointment.
+Call (617) 786-7600 to schedule an appointment.